Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 ```
 The expansion of a macro must not contain unbalanced parentheses, brackets or braces.

-In macro expansions, do make assumptions about the calling context, for example do not assume that a particular variable is defined.
+In macro expansions, do not make assumptions about the calling context, for example do not assume that a particular variable is defined.
 Exception: variable names with a very strong convention in the code base, like the `ret` example above which is systematically used for status codes in the classic mbedtls API.
 If the macro needs an intermediate variable, give it a long name that won't clash with anything else, but strongly consider using a function instead.

 ## Clear security-relevant memory after use